 Pickleball Hand Signals—How to Use Them

-One of the key aspects to pickleball success is mastering proper hand signals to communicate with your opponent during gameplay.
-Knowing the right-hand signals for situations like scoring points or when changing sides can make all the difference in how well you play.
+One of the key aspects of pickleball success is mastering proper hand signals to communicate with your opponent during gameplay.
+Knowing the right hand signals for situations like scoring points or when changing sides can make all the difference in how well you play.

 We will discuss the importance of proper pickleball hand signals, how they are used, and provide helpful tips on using them effectively during a match.